jessekv/xoryaml/README.md

 In order to keep the interface to native code as simple as possible, I have implemented part of the interface in Python.
 Not sure if this is a bad idea, but it seems to work fine?
-Let me know if otherwise ;)
+Let me know if otherwise.

 ## Thanks